 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop taking this medicine and call your doctor at once if you have any of these serious side effects:
+Stop using amlodipine and atorvastatin and call your doctor at once if you have:

 - unexplained muscle pain, tenderness, or weakness;

 - fever, unusual tiredness, and dark colored urine;